Partnership Advice from Small Business Owners

 What advice would you give to entrepreneurs considering a business partnership?

 Think of your potential business partner like a travel partner.
-Use a similar filter as the one you apply when you are choosing a travel buddy.
-This is a long journey.
-You are going to get lost.
+Use a similar filter as if you are choosing a travel buddy.
+This is a long journey and you may get lost.
 Can you handle being stuck somewhere with this person?
-Will they help you figure out what you’re going to do next?
+Will they help you figure out what to do next?
 Will you choose the same path forward?

 What do you wish you had done differently?